1946–47 Fort Wayne Zollner Pistons season

 The 1946–47 Fort Wayne Zollner Pistons season was the sixth season of the franchise in the National Basketball League.
-For the first time in their NBL history, Fort Wayne had to play without four-time NBL MVP Bobby McDermott, who left the team in the middle of the season to be a player-coach for the Chicago American Gears (who ended up winning the NBL's championship this season).
-Not only that, but they also lost star guard Buddy Jeannette during the off-season as well, though they did get back power forward Blackie Towery following World War II's conclusion.
+For the first time in their NBL history, Fort Wayne had to play without five-time NBL MVP Bobby McDermott, who left the team in the middle of the season (specifically by the end of 1946) to be a player-coach for the Chicago American Gears (who ended up winning the NBL's championship this season).
+Not only that, but they also lost star guard Buddy Jeannette during the offseason to the Baltimore Bullets from the rivaling American Basketball League as well, though they did get back power forward Blackie Towery following World War II's conclusion.
 This also would be the NBL's first official season where they actually implemented a drafting system similar to what the future rivaling Basketball Association of America (and later merging partner to become the National Basketball Association) had for the eventual NBA draft system a year later following the conclusion of their inaugural league season for the purpose of controlled player salaries and limiting the idea of outbidding other players outside of their own 12-player teams at hand (with the NBL having a budget of $6,000 this season), as well as implementing key players to signing binding contracts as soon as they could and the NBL looking to have full-time referees on display.
 The Zollner Pistons finished the season by being second place in the Eastern Division behind the defending champion Rochester Royals and defeated the Toledo Jeeps 3–2 in the quarterfinal round of the Eastern Division's NBL Playoffs before falling to the Rochester Royals 2–1 in the semifinal round.